JBlueBird/iDownloader/README.md

 - Mount the DMG
 - Copy the app outside of the DMG onto the desktop (that's why specifying the .app name with ```internalName:``` in your DMG is so important)
 - Make the app executable (if not already)
+- Unmount the DMG and delete the DMG file downloaded